 Visiting Murcia is synonymous with good weather.
 The area has one of the driest and most temperate climates in Europe, with few rainy days a year and an average annual temperature of almost 20 degrees.
 This combination makes the region the perfect space for growing fruit and vegetables.
 Hence, Murcia earned its European market garden name.
 Therefore, on your visit to Murcia you can’t miss the opportunity to try one of its richest, healthiest and well-known dishes: Pisto Murciano.
 The Pisto combines the best products from the Murcian vegetable garden such as tomatoes, eggplants, peppers or onions.
 Other typical Murcian dishes are the Caldero del Mar Menor, a fish-based rice dish and local produce or the famous Paparajotes Murcianos, a dessert made from lemon leaves.

-About 50 km from the city of Murcia is Cartagena, a municipality with an infinite history where a visit to the Roman Theatre of Cartagena is a must.
-This Roman theatre was built between 5 and 1 B. C. in the ancient city of Carthago Nova.
+About 50 km from the city of Murcia is Cartagena, a municipality with an infinite history where you must visit the Roman Theatre of Cartagena, a site from the Roman era built between the years 5 and 1 B. C. in the ancient city of Carthago Nova.